Reception history of Jane Austen: Family biographies

 For decades, Scott's and Whately's opinions dominated the reception of Austen's works and few people read her novels.
 In 1869, this changed with the publication of the first significant Austen biography, A Memoir of Jane Austen, which was written by Jane Austen's nephew, James Edward Austen-Leigh.
 With its release, Austen's popularity and critical standing increased dramatically.
 Readers of the Memoir were presented with the myth of the amateur novelist who wrote masterpieces: the Memoir fixed in the public mind a sentimental picture of Austen as a quiet, middle-aged maiden aunt and reassured them that her work was suitable for a respectable Victorian family.
 James Edward Austen-Leigh had a portrait of Jane Austen painted, based on the earlier watercolour, softening her image and making her presentable to the Victorian public.
 The engraving by Bentley which formed the frontispiece of Memoir is based on the idealised image.

 The publication of the Memoir spurred a major reissue of Austen's novels.
 The first popular editions were released in 1883—a cheap sixpenny series published by Routledge.
 This was followed by a proliferation of elaborate illustrated editions, collectors' sets, and scholarly editions.
-However, contemporary critics continued to assert that her works were sophisticated and only appropriate for those who could truly plumb their depths.
+Contemporary critics continued to assert that her works were sophisticated and only appropriate for those who could truly plumb their depths.
 Yet, after the publication of the Memoir, more criticism was published on Austen's novels in two years than had appeared in the previous fifty.

 In 1913, William Austen-Leigh and Richard Arthur Austen-Leigh, descendants of the Austen family, published the definitive family biography, Jane Austen: Her Life and Letters – A Family Record.
 Based primarily on family papers and letters, it is described by Austen biographer Park Honan as "accurate, staid, reliable, and at times vivid and suggestive".
 Although the authors moved away from the sentimental tone of the Memoir, they made little effort to go beyond the family records and traditions immediately available to them.
 Their book therefore offers bare facts and little in the way of interpretation.